ANTONINEUTRON/tita_flow/README.md

 4. Review and submit

 ### Contributing to a Flow

+Titaflow can be quickly tried by contributing to this funding flow https://titaflow.com/flow/8b8fb172-320e-4236-a6c

 1. Get the url to a flow to view details
 2. Enter contribution amount and submit